pnlbwh/luigi-pnlpipe/docs/TUTORIAL.md

 ## Wma800

+We use [SlicerDMRI/whitematteranalysis](https://github.com/SlicerDMRI/whitematteranalysis) provided `wm_apply_ORG_atlas_to_subject.sh` script and [ORG-800FC-100HCP white matter atlas](https://dmri.slicer.org/atlases/)
+for performing whole-brain tractography parcellation.
+The outputs of that script include:

+* a parcellation of the entire white matter into 800 fiber clusters
+* a parcellation of anatomical fiber tracts organized according to the brain lobes they connect

-We use [SlicerDMRI/whitematteranalysis](https://github.com/SlicerDMRI/whitematteranalysis) provided `wm_apply_ORG_atlas_to_subject.sh` script for performing white matter clustering.
-Usability of this script imposes a number of dependencies on your software environment--3D Slicer executable, SlicerDMRI extension, and xvfb-run server.
+Usability of this script imposes a number of dependencies on your software environment-- 3D Slicer executable, SlicerDMRI extension, and xvfb-run server.
 Those dependencies of `wm_apply_ORG_atlas_to_subject.sh` are specified in [dwi_pipe_params.cfg](../params/dwi_pipe_params.cfg) as follows:

 ```cfg
 slicer_exec: /path/to/Slicer-4.10.2-linux-amd64/SlicerWithExtensions.sh